odbaev/git-hooks/README.md

 * convert files to utf-8 encoding or warn which files are not utf-8 encoded
 * convert tabs to spaces or warn which files have tabs
+* remove trailing whitespace or warn which files have trailing whitespace

 ## Installation